Prospective MSE Student FAQ

 MSE students may obtain credit for up to two courses taken at another institution.
 These courses are referred to as transfer courses.
 Transfer courses must be graduate level courses in which at least a B grade has been earned.
 Transfer credit will only be considered for courses taken prior to matriculation in the graduate program in the Department of Mechanical Engineering and Applied Mechanics.
 For further information please check guidelines here.

 If you were admitted to our MSE degree program, you may request a deferral of admission for up to one year.
-First you would need to submit the Admission Decision form, pay the acceptance fee, and include a brief letter requesting the deferral of admission.
+First you would need to submit the Admission Decision form, pay the acceptance fee, and send a brief e-mail to email@example.com requesting the deferral of admission.
 You will be notified in writing if your request is approved.

 Motivated students whose bachelor’s degree is not in mechanical engineering must have taken all of the following courses (or equivalent) in order to be eligible to apply: